Dooleyoung/DataMogul/README.md

 **Algorithms/Libraries Used to Generate the Visualizations**:

-The data visualizations were created using Python programming language and the following libraries:
+The data visualizations were created using Tableau, Python programming language and the following libraries:
 1. Pandas: Pandas library was used for data manipulation and analysis.
 It allowed us to load the Pokémon data into a DataFrame, perform feature engineering, and group the data based on different attributes.

 2. Matplotlib: Matplotlib library was used for creating the bar chart and scatter plots.
 It provided a wide range of functionalities for customizing the visual appearance, such as adjusting the figure size, adding labels and legends, and annotating specific data points.